rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-cloud-control-panel/index.md

 ### Configure your account to authenticate by using an OTP device

+A one-time password (OTP), also known as one-time PIN or dynamic password, is a password that is valid for one login session or transaction, on a computer system or other digital device.

 To configure your account to use an OTP device for multi-factor authentication, you must have one of the following OTP client applications installed on your device: [Authy](https://www.authy.com/),